Madame d'Aulnoy: Biography

+Early life and marriage

 D'Aulnoy was born in Barneville-la-Bertran, in Normandy, as a member of the noble family of Le Jumel de Barneville.
 She was the niece of Marie Bruneau des Loges, the friend of François de Malherbe and of Jean-Louis Guez de Balzac.
 In 1666, she was given at the age of fifteen (by her father) in an arranged marriage to a Parisian thirty years older—François de la Motte, Baron d'Aulnoy, of the household of the Duke of Vendôme.
 The baron was a freethinker and a known gambler.

+Political scandal and exile

 In 1669, the Baron d'Aulnoy was accused of treason (speaking out against imposed taxes by the King) by two men who may have been the lovers of Mme d'Aulnoy (aged nineteen) and her mother, who by a second marriage was the Marchioness de Gadagne.
 If found guilty, the verdict would have meant execution.

 The Baron d'Aulnoy spent three years in the Bastille before finally convincing the court of his innocence.
 The two men implicated in the accusation were executed instead.
 The accusations and counter-accusations are recorded in the Bastille's archives.
 The Marchioness de Gadagne fled to England, and although a warrant was served for Mme d'Aulnoy's arrest, she escaped from officers through a window and hid in a church.

+Return to Paris and salon life

 It is possible she then worked as a spy for France (and perhaps spent some time in Holland, Spain, and England) before returning to Paris in 1685 (possibly as repayment for spying).

 The Marchioness de Gadagne stayed in Madrid financed by a pension from the Spanish King.
 Mme d'Aulnoy hosted salon gatherings in her home at rue Saint-Benoît that were frequented by leading aristocrats and princes, including her close friend, Saint-Evremond.

+Later controversies and withdrawal

 In 1699, Mme d'Aulnoy's friend Angélique Ticquet was beheaded for having a servant retaliate against Angélique's abusive husband, also from a forced marriage.
 The servant was hanged for shooting and wounding Councillor Ticquet.

 Mme d'Aulnoy escaped persecution despite her alleged involvement and discontinued involvement in the Paris social scene for twenty years.